 Symptoms of the chronic stage appear 4-5 weeks after infection: fever, loss of appetite, weight, headaches, abdominal pain, anaemia, diarrhoea.
-Mucus and blood appear in the stool, and the liver and spleen become enlarged.
+Mucus and blood appear in the faeces, and the liver and spleen become enlarged.

-Clinical manifestations of Japanese schistosomiasis can vary widely - from mild to fulminant forms, quickly ending in death.
+The clinical course of Japanese schistosomiasis ranges from mild to fulminant forms, rapidly ending in death.
 This type of schistosomiasis most often develops complications: polyposis and intestinal ulcers, liver fibrosis with portal hypertension, a sharp increase in spleen and hypersplenism.
-Egg ingestion causes paresis, paralysis, encephalitis, and meningoencephalitis.
+When eggs are introduced into the central nervous system, paresis, paralysis, encephalitis, and meningoencephalitis develop.

 Mekong schistosomiasis is more common in children under 10 years of age.
 The initial manifestations of the disease are similar to intestinal schistosomiasis caused by S. japonicum.
-In most patients, hepatomegaly is detected in the early stages, mainly due to an increase in the left lobe of the liver.
-One third of patients have hepatosplenomegaly.
+In most patients, hepatomegaly is detected in the early stages.
 This form of schistosomiasis rapidly develops complications associated with severe portal hypertension, manifested by splenomegaly, and dilated esophageal veins.
 Mechanical damage to the varicose veins of the esophagus leads to bleeding, bloody vomiting, which in some cases can be fatal.

-Schistosomiasis is unisexual.
+Genitourinary schistosomiasis.
 One of the most pathognomonic manifestations of genitourinary schistosomiasis is terminal haematuria.
-When the bladder walls contract, the helminth eggs pass through the mucous membrane, injuring it, so bleeding is urgent.
+When the bladder walls contract, the helminth eggs pass through the mucous membrane, injuring it, so the bleeding is terminal.
 Permanent mechanical damage to the bladder mucosa leads to the development of an inflammatory process in the urinary system.
 Urination becomes more frequent and painful.
 Secondary inflammation causes severe destructive changes and ulcers on the mucosa.
 The inflammatory process can spread up to the kidneys or deep into the bladder muscle tissue.
-A pronounced fibroblastic reaction to the accumulation of schistosome eggs initiates papillomatous growths in the bladder wall, the development of neoplastic processes, fibrosis, and calcification.
-This is accompanied by a decrease or even cessation of egg excretion in the urine, which is associated not with a decrease in the reproductive capacity of helminths, but also with difficulties in passing eggs through fibrous tissue.
+A pronounced fibroblastic reaction to schistosome eggs initiates papillomatous growths in the bladder wall, the development of neoplastic processes, fibrosis, and calcification.
+This is accompanied by a decrease or even cessation of egg excretion in the urine, which is not due to a decrease in the reproductive capacity of helminths, but also to difficulties in passing eggs through fibrous tissue.
 At this stage of the disease, complications develop, the ureters entering the bladder are deformed, and X-ray examination reveals narrowing or dilation of the ureters.
 Ureteral stenosis and fibrosis of the bladder neck, as well as papillomatous growths, can cause blockage of the ureters and, accordingly, ureteral dropsy and hydronephrosis.
-The presence of urological changes is often detected - calcification of the bladder walls, deformation of the ureters, hydronephrosis, non-functioning kidney, and stones in the urinary system.
+Urological changes are often detected - calcification of the bladder walls, deformation of the ureters, hydronephrosis, non-functioning kidney, and urinary calculi.

-In endemic areas, bladder cancer is more common in patients affected by genitourinary schistosomiasis, and histologically it is squamous cell carcinoma.
+In endemic areas, bladder cancer is more common in patients affected by genitourinary schistosomiasis, histologically in the form of squamous cell carcinoma.

 In addition to the urinary tract, the genitals are also involved in the pathological process.
-Infiltration of the urethra by eggs can lead to the development of pseudo-elephantiasis of the male genital organ.
+Infiltration of the urethra by eggs can lead to the development of pseudoelephantiasis of the male genital organ.
 Sometimes the seminal vesicles are involved in the process, and prostatitis and epididymitis develop.
 In women, genital lesions are clinically manifested by the formation of papillomas of the vagina and external genitalia.
 Very often they bleed and this is the cause of heavy, bloody vaginal discharge.
-As a rule, these changes are formed without any symptoms, so patients seek medical attention in the period of irreversible changes.
+All these changes, as a rule, are formed without pronounced symptoms, so patients consult a doctor in the period of irreversible changes.
 In case of intensive infection, eggs or dead worms are carried into the lungs, liver and central nervous system.
 Diffuse obliterating endarteritis contributes to the development of right ventricular decompensation of the heart.
-When eggs enter the brain or spinal cord, a brain tumour clinic develops, and granulomatous hepatitis develops in the liver.
+When eggs penetrate the brain or spinal cord, a brain tumour clinic develops, and granulomatous hepatitis develops in the liver.